Midwestern United States: Great Lakes Native Americans

-The major tribes of the Great Lakes region included the Hurons, Ottawa, Chippewas or Ojibwas, Potawatomis, Winnebago (Ho-chunk), Menominees, Sacs, Neutrals, Fox, and the Miami.
+The major tribes of the Great Lakes region included the Huron, Ottawa, Ojibwe, Potawatomi, Ho-Chunk, Menominee, Sauk, Meskwaki, Neutrals, and the Miami.
 Most numerous were the Huron and Ho-Chunk.
 Fighting and battle were often launched between tribes, with the losers forced to flee.

 Most are of the Algonquian language family.
 Some tribes—such as the Stockbridge-Munsee and the Brothertown—are also Algonkian-speaking tribes who relocated from the eastern seaboard to the Great Lakes region in the 19th century.
 The Oneida belong to the Iroquois language group and the Ho-Chunk of Wisconsin are one of the few Great Lakes tribes to speak a Siouan language.
 American Indians in this area did not develop a written form of language.

 In the 16th century, the natives of the area used projectiles and tools of stone, bone, and wood to hunt and farm.
 They made canoes for fishing.
 Most of them lived in oval or conical wigwams that could be easily moved away.
 Various tribes had different ways of living.
-The Ojibwas were primarily hunters and fishing was also important in the Ojibwas economy.
+The Ojibwe were primarily hunters and fishing was also important in the Ojibwe economy.
 Other tribes such as Sac, Fox, and Miami, both hunted and farmed.

 They were oriented toward the open prairies where they engaged in communal hunts for buffalo (bison).
 In the northern forests, the Ottawas and Potawatomis separated into small family groups for hunting.
 The Winnebagos and Menominees used both hunting methods interchangeably and built up widespread trade networks extending as far west as the Rockies, north to the Great Lakes, south to the Gulf of Mexico, and east to the Atlantic Ocean.

 The Hurons reckoned descent through the female line, while the others favored the patrilineal method.
 All tribes were governed under chiefdoms or complex chiefdoms.
 For example, Hurons were divided into matrilineal clans, each represented by a chief in the town council, where they met with a town chief on civic matters.
-But Chippewa people's social and political life was simpler than that of settled tribes.
+But Ojibwe people's social and political life was simpler than that of settled tribes.

 The religious beliefs varied among tribes.
 Hurons believed in Yoscaha, a supernatural being who lived in the sky and was believed to have created the world and the Huron people.
 At death, Hurons thought the soul left the body to live in a village in the sky.
-Chippewas were a deeply religious people who believed in the Great Spirit.
+Ojibwe were a deeply religious people who believed in the Great Spirit.
 They worshiped the Great Spirit through all their seasonal activities, and viewed religion as a private matter: Each person's relation with his personal guardian spirit was part of his thinking every day of life.
-Ottawa and Potawatomi people had very similar religious beliefs to those of the Chippewas.
+Ottawa and Potawatomi people had very similar religious beliefs to those of the Ojibwe.

 In the Ohio River Valley, the dominant food supply was not hunting but agriculture.
 There were orchards and fields of crops that were maintained by indigenous women.
 Corn was their most important crop.